 The artist and the art works

-The installation reproduces the continuous relational flow between the individual and the environment, in which every event provokes an effect, whether positive or negative for both parties.
-The viewer is called upon to interact with the work: a pedestal on which is set a container full of its own life, visible from a distance.
+The installation reproduces the continuous relationship between the individual and the environment, in which every event causes an effect, whether positive or negative for both parties.
+The visitor is called upon to interact with this artwork: a pedestal on which is set a container endowed with its own life, visible from a distance.

-Once close, by wetting their hands inside this water-filled case, everyone discovers that they influence the underlying ecosystem in real time, conditioning its developments and outcomes according to the fluidity of movements, which may or may not harmonize with it.
-In fact, the space in question is capable not only of modulating itself but also of responding to the solicitations it receives, just like a natural system but in more immediate times.
+Once they get close, by immersing their hands in this water-filled case, everyone discovers that they influence the underlying ecosystem in real time, thus conditioning its developments and outcomes according to the fluidity of movements, which may or may not be harmonized with it.
+In fact, this installation not only can be molded but it can also respondo to the solicitation it receives, just like a natural system yet in more immediate times.

-What Mutual stages through synesthesia is a delicate feedback, in which both human and nature make choices capable of influencing each other’s existence through numerous evolutions.
+What Mutual stages through synesthesia is a delicate feedback system, in which both human and nature make choices influencing each other’s existence through numerous evolutions.

 The project aims to investigate – in the form of an interactive installation – the complex phenomenon of extinction, focusing on its behavioral matrix.

-Ecosystems that survived the great mass extinctions suggest us the adaptive peculiarities of living beings, prone to destruction in case of alien elements or habitat modifications.
+Ecosystems that survived major mass extinctions suggest us the adaptive characteristics of living beings, destined for destruction in case of alien elements or habitat modifications.

-In this context, the behavioral factor plays a central role, determining the adaptation and subsequent evolution of the species contained in the ecosystem.
+In this context, the behavioral factor plays a central role, determining the adaptation and subsequent evolution of the species dwelling in the ecosystem.

-The installation sees the creation of a holographic cell in continuous expansion, determined by the alien presence of the viewer who – with his movements within the space – will influence its evolution or cause its extinction.
+The installation sees the creation of a holographic cell projection in continuous expansion, determined by the alien presence of the viewers who – with their movements within the surrounding space – will influence its evolution or cause its extinction.

 FLOW by Consuelo Donati

-The hybrid man-machine has been transformed in little more than thirty years from a purely fantastic figure into an everyday experience.
+In little more than thirty years, the hybrid man-machine has been transformed from a purely fantastic figure into an everyday experience.

-This immersive experience in virtual reality, analyzes the concept of expanded body within the extended and confused space that is the net.
+This immersive experience with virtual reality analyzes the concept of expanded body within the extended and confused space that is the net.

 There is no gravity inside the internet networks that intertwine multiplying endlessly like an invisible spider web, suspended who knows where.
-The connected body “covers” the body that multiplies, shatters in the network, manifesting its intentionality in the world and for the other world.
-What presents this new condition is precisely this re(e)volution of the body or rather its “fluid mutation”.
+The body “is covered” by the connected body that multiplies and shatters in the internet, demonstrating its intentionality in the world and for the other world.
+What introduces this new condition is precisely this re(e)volution of the body or rather its “fluid mutation”.

-The physical body is transformed into a fluid body traveling in other dimensions, in general fluids are considered the materials that have the ability to continuously change their shape adapting to the container, Flow becomes the container of this expanded body, fluid and suspended in a warm and relaxed desert.
+The physical body is transformed into a fluid body traveling in other dimensions.
+Generally, fluids are considered the materials that have the ability to continuously change their shape adapting to the container; Flow hence becomes the container of this expanded body, fluid and suspended in a warm and relaxed desert.

 The body as a complex system without end, mobilizes its functions by expanding on the screen of a television while touch acquires value (and pleasure) because it pedals and rests its hands on the handlebars of an exercise bike.